 - Do not include links to other video platforms in Facebook posts containing your Premium Video content.

-- Post high quality stills and teasers to your Facebook page in advance of a video release.
+- Post high-quality stills and teasers to your Facebook page in advance of a video release.
 Be sure to include the date and time of the live full video post to keep fans engaged with your video’s release.

 - Use Facebook’s ‘Premieres’ feature to debut your music videos.
 When you schedule a Premiere, an announcement post will automatically post to your Facebook page so fans can engage and also subscribe to the page to be notified when your video goes live.
 When the video goes live, the Premiere will convert to a Video post but all existing like, comments, and shares will remain on the post!

 - Organize your videos into Playlists!
 Think outside the box with these playlists and get creative with themes.
-For example, consider making a mood-based playlist and add some of your Premium Videos associated to your ‘happy’ tracks to a playlist.
+For example, consider making a mood-based playlist and adding some of your Premium Videos associated to your ‘happy’ tracks to a playlist.
 It’s better to focus themes on events, moods, etc. rather than include too many Premium Music Videos from one EP/album in a playlist.